Clint Black: Film and television

 Shortly after his music career took off, he began receiving offers for acting roles.
 He turned down every request until 1994, when he was offered a bit part in the star-studded comedy film Maverick.
 Although the part required very little actual acting, after the movie's release Black received an increasing number of calls from directors who thought he would be perfect for a particular role.
 Black has appeared in several television shows, including Wings and The Larry Sanders Show.
 He has since starred in the 1998 television film, Still Holding On: The Legend of Cadillac Jack, based on the rodeo star Jack Favor, who was falsely accused of double murders in Haughton, Louisiana, in 1967.
 Lisa Hartman Black portrayed Ponder I. Favor, Jack's wife.
 Black had a major role in another television movie Going Home, and appeared briefly in the 2003 film Anger Management.
+In 2000, Black and Hartman guest starred on an episode of King of the Hill.

 He has also had a presence on various reality television shows.
 In 2003, Black appeared on Nashville Star, where he acted as a mentor to the contestants.
 Later that year, Clint also appeared on the ABC sitcom Hope & Faith in the episode "Hope and Faith Get Randy".
 He later produced the debut album of series winner Buddy Jewell.
 In 2004, Clint appeared as himself in the TV show Las Vegas.
 In 2008, Black was a contestant on a short-lived CBS reality show, Secret Talents of the Stars, in which he practiced stand-up comedy.
 The following year, he competed on the second season of Celebrity Apprentice.
 He was fired after the eleventh task, placing himself in fifth place, although he returned as a member of Joan Rivers's victorious team in the season finale.
 In 2009, Black appeared on ABC's Extreme Makeover: Home Edition.